 Firstly, there’s no defined rules we can tell you - it’s up to businesses and employees to define the terms of a TOIL agreement.

-This can often happen in smaller companies, where the temptation to keep things casual and rely on verbal agreements is strong (until something goes wrong).
+You'll see it used unofficially, with no set policy written down anywhere.
+Particularly in smaller companies, where the temptation to keep things casual and rely on verbal agreements is strong (until something goes wrong).

 And you can imagine things going wrong if it’s not written down.
 What if someone works under a TOIL agreement, but their extra leave allowance is conveniently forgotten about?